 - BSc in European Studies

 - MA in Business, Language and Culture, Chinese

 - Credit Transfer programmes at bachelor level - Social Sciences

 SDU generally guarantees housing to all international students moving to Denmark to study - provided you apply for accommodation before the application deadline 1 May/ 1 November.

-You must apply online at directly at the homepage of the Accommodation Office in Sønderborg - "Kollegiernes Kontor".
+You must apply online at the homepage of the Accommodation Office in Sønderborg - "Kollegiernes Kontor".

 If no accommodation is available via the Accommodation Office (Kollegiernes Kontor) you can check out the present local accommodation options as well or read more about Accommodation in Sønderborg on the specific page for Accommodation.